What is the role?

 What is the time commitment?

 - Volunteers will ideally be available for one full day/week, but will we consider applicants who can only commit to one half day/week.
-The employability course will run on some Mondays and most Tuesdays, so availability on one of these days would be necessary.
+The employability course will run on Tuesday mornings, so availability at this time would be necessary

-- To offer support, and ensure quality and consistency, attendance at regular supervision meetings will be necessary (approx. 1 hour every 8-10 weeks).
-These meetings will be either 1-1 or group, and face-to-face or over the phone.
+- To offer support, and ensure quality and consistency, attendance at regular supervision meetings will be necessary (approx. 1 hour every 8-10 weeks)

 Will I receive training and support?